evhub/coconut/DOCS.md

 #### Optional Arguments

 ```
 -h, --help            show this help message and exit
 -v, --version         print Coconut and Python version information
 -t version, --target version
                     specify target Python version (defaults to universal)
 -i, --interact        force the interpreter to start (otherwise starts if no
                     other command is given) (implies --run)
 -p, --package         compile source as part of a package (defaults to only
                     if source is a directory)
 -a, --standalone      compile source as standalone files (defaults to only
                     if source is a single file)
 -l, --line-numbers, --linenumbers
                     add line number comments for ease of debugging
 -k, --keep-lines, --keeplines
                     include source code in comments for ease of debugging
 -w, --watch           watch a directory and recompile on changes
 -r, --run             execute compiled Python
+-n, --no-write, --nowrite
--n, --nowrite       disable writing compiled Python
+                    disable writing compiled Python
 -d, --display         print compiled Python
 -q, --quiet           suppress all informational output (combine with
                     --display to write runnable code to stdout)
 -s, --strict          enforce code cleanliness standards
+--no-tco, --notco     disable tail call optimization for ease of debugging
--c code, --code code
-                    run Coconut passed in as a string (can also be piped
+-c code, --code code  run Coconut passed in as a string (can also be piped
                     into stdin)
 -j processes, --jobs processes
                     number of additional processes to use (defaults to 0)
                     (pass 'sys' to use machine default)
 -f, --force           force overwriting of compiled Python (otherwise only
                     overwrites when source code or compilation parameters
                     change)
 --minify              reduce size of compiled Python
 --jupyter ..., --ipython ...
                     run Jupyter/IPython with Coconut as the kernel
                     (remaining args passed to Jupyter)
 --mypy ...            run MyPy on compiled Python (remaining args passed to
-                    MyPy) (implies --package)
+                    MyPy) (implies --package --no-tco)
 --tutorial            open the Coconut tutorial in the default web browser
 --documentation       open the Coconut documentation in the default web
                     browser
 --style name          Pygments syntax highlighting style (or 'none' to
                     disable) (defaults to COCONUT_STYLE environment
                     variable, if it exists, otherwise 'default')
 --recursion-limit limit, --recursionlimit limit
                     set maximum recursion depth in compiler (defaults to
                     2000)
 --verbose             print verbose debug output
+--trace               show verbose parsing data (only available in coconut-
+                    develop)
 ```

 ### Coconut Scripts